niallpaterson/create-factory-function/README.md

 This style of object creation's reliance on object literals means that prototype assignment is not possible during object creation.
 Since prototype assigment post-creation is a performance sink, this makes prototype assignment difficult.

-One option is to use Object.create, but to assign properties to the returned object either one must pass the object verbose property descriptors:
+One option is to use Object.create, but to assign properties to the returned object either one must use verbose property descriptors:

 ````JavaScript
 const factoryFunction = (key1, key2) => Object.create(someProto, {